ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-04-07-Starting-a-Team.markdown

 Here comes the team registration day.
 Here are my thoughts on creating a good, balanced team this year.
 <br>

-<b>Team Size:</b> I found that a team size of just four is good.
+<b>Team Size:</b> I found that a team size of four/five is good.
 Not too small; they all will have enough work to do with not much pressure on any one of them.
 Not too big either, else it would have been a nightmare managing all of their schedules and finding a time that suits all for weekly team meeting.

-<b>Proximity:</b> It’s good if they all live in same neighborhood and go to same school.
+<b>Proximity:</b> It’s good they all live in same neighborhood and go to same school.
 They all like to play basketball too.
 The team will bond well.
 I can have some friendly basketball matches in between to help them relax and focus.
 I should probably look for the next Warriors game tickets too.
 All the families can go together, it will be a good time to enjoy as a team, the whole team.

 <b>First Steps:</b> Team and parents are coming for the meeting in the evening.
 I will let kids come up with the team name and may be a logo as well.
 I should make a google group with parents and kids so that everyone can share ideas and we can decide about team meetings.
 Let me gather all the information I have till now so that we can see it and discuss about it when we meet.
 I am so excited, hope the kids are too.
 <br>